Separating merger fact from fiction

-To cut through much of the mental clutter, understand the facts behind five common myths about nonprofit mergers.
+To cut through the clutter, understand the facts behind five common myths about nonprofit mergers.

-Myth: The main reason for nonprofit mergers is financial survival
+Myth: The main reason for a merger is financial survival

 Beyond finances, consider scenarios that can lead to nonprofit mergers: